nathom/streamrip/README.md

 All contributions are appreciated!
 You can help out the project by opening an issue or by submitting code.

-### Guidelines for opening issues

-- Include a general description of the feature request or bug in the title
-- Limit each Issue to a single subject
-- For bug reports, include the traceback, command (including the url) you used, and version of `streamrip`
-- If you do not follow the template provided, I will not respond
+### Issues

+If you're opening an issue **use the Feature Request or Bug Report templates properly**.
+This ensures that I have all of the information necessary to debug the issue.
+If you do not follow the templates, **I will silently close the issue** and you'll have to deal with it yourself.

-### Contributing code
+### Code

 If you're new to Git, follow these steps to open your first Pull Request (PR):